itsjoshuagraves/digitalgarden/content/tinkering/video-game-cabinet.md

 My dad and I fixed up an old, junked arcade cabinet, complete with giant CRT monitor, and put in a multicade game board.

+It was not the easiest project (we also had to bend steel for the play field where the joysticks and buttons are!), but it was so rewarding.

 {{< columns >}}
 ![](/arcade-8.webp)
 <--->